HM Revenue and Customs is encouraging UK businesses to prepare for customs changes which will be introduced over the coming 6 months.

 For more information click here

-Support is available from Scottish Enterprise to help you adapt to the risks and costs that leaving the EU has brought to business that have incurred additional business expenses.
+Support is available from Scottish Enterprise to help you adapt to the risks and costs that have been incurred to businesses since leaving the EU.

 See here for more information